vcoda/magma/README.md

 a few primitives with glBegin/glEnd.
 Or often there is need to quickly present rendered image to the screen, or create shader from GLSL source instead of pre-compiled SPIR-V binary and so on.
 Auxiliary objects are placed in nested namespace and are not part of the Magma core.

+Some auxiliary objects use built-in precompiled shaders.
+Hash of a bytecode of these shaders calculated in compile-time to reduce loading overhead.

 ## Dependencies

 Library fully depends on STL and has not been designed to be used with custom containers.
 It doesn't use file input/output.
 There are no dependencies